Bounds for the periods of eigenfunctions on arithmetic hyperbolic 3-manifolds over surfaces: Amplification

 If we integrate it against the cutoff function on $g_0\SL(2,\BR) \times g_0\SL(2,\BR)$, we obtain

 Since we have $h_\lambda(\lambda_i)\geq 0 $ for all $i$, dropping all terms but $\psi$ completes the proof. \end{proof}

-To apply the above amplification inequality, we need to first construct an element $\cT_v\in\cH_v$ that will form part of the amplifier $\cT$, where $v\in\sP$ is a split finite place.
-Recall the well-known relation in $\cH_v$
+To apply the above inequality, we need first to construct an element $\cT_v\in\cH_v$ that will form part of the amplifier $\cT$, where $v\in\sP$ is a split finite place.
+Note that the Hecke operator $T_v(1)$ (resp. $T_v(2)$) corresponds to the operator summing over the set of nodes at distance 2 (resp.
+4) from the given node in the Bruhat-Tits tree for $\mathrm{PGL}(2,F_v)$.
+Then an elementary computation gives the relations in $\cH_v$: